hasanalshiekh/skylineweb/scratchpad.md

 - [x] **NEW**: Fix mobile navigation menu to be visible and functional on all screen sizes
 - [x] **NEW**: Make mobile navbar transparent and appear above background when clicked
 - [x] **NEW**: Fix mobile navbar z-index to ensure it appears above slider when active
+- [x] **NEW**: Fix mobile navbar visibility to ensure it stays above slider and sections on all screen sizes

-## Latest Task: Mobile Navigation Z-Index Fix ✅
+## Latest Task: Mobile Navbar Visibility Fix ✅

 ### What was accomplished:
-- **Increased Mobile Menu Z-Index**: Changed mobile menu z-index from 1000 to 9999 to ensure it appears above all other elements
-- **Enhanced Mobile Button Z-Index**: Increased mobile menu button z-index from 1001 to 10000 for better accessibility
+- **Fixed Header Visibility**: Added explicit CSS rules to ensure header remains visible on mobile devices
+- **Mobile Media Query Enhancement**: Added `position: fixed !important`, `display: block !important`, and `visibility: visible !important` to header
+- **Cross-Device Compatibility**: Applied fixes to both tablet (768px) and mobile phone (480px) media queries
-- **Cross-Page Consistency**: Applied z-index improvements to both index.html and about.html
+- **Cross-Page Consistency**: Applied visibility fixes to both index.html and about.html
-- **Slider Compatibility**: Mobile menu now properly appears above slider content when active
+- **Positioning Override**: Used `!important` declarations to override any conflicting CSS that might hide the header
-- **Layering Hierarchy**: Established proper z-index hierarchy: mobile button (10000) > mobile menu (9999) > header (1000) > other elements
+- **Z-Index Maintenance**: Maintained proper z-index hierarchy with header (1000) staying below mobile menu (9999)
-- **Touch Accessibility**: Mobile menu button remains clickable even when other elements are present

 ### Technical Improvements:
-- **Z-Index Management**: Properly layered all UI elements to prevent overlap issues
-- **Mobile Menu Priority**: Mobile menu now has highest priority in the z-index stack
-- **Button Accessibility**: Mobile menu button is always accessible and clickable
+- **CSS Override Strategy**: Used `!important` declarations to ensure header visibility overrides any conflicting styles
+- **Multi-Device Support**: Applied fixes across different screen sizes (768px and 480px breakpoints)
+- **Position Enforcement**: Explicitly set `position: fixed` to ensure header stays at top of viewport
+- **Display Guarantee**: Added `display: block` and `visibility: visible` to prevent header from being hidden
-- **Cross-Page Consistency**: Identical z-index values applied to both pages
+- **Cross-Page Implementation**: Applied identical fixes to both index.html and about.html for consistency
-- **Performance**: No performance impact from z-index changes

 ### Mobile Menu Features:
 - **Hamburger Button**: Animated 3-line button that transforms to X when active (z-index: 10000)